ericeche/Electronic-Bean-Bag/README.md

   * Payment Method: Strictly payable via Zelle.
   *  Inclusions: All necessary hardware elements provided directly by the instructor during class.

-Option 2:
-    * Independent Purchase
+Option 2: Independent Purchase

   * Action: Students can independently source and buy their own components.
-    * Component List & Links: The official Bill of Materials (BOM), individual pricing, and supplier links (including Amazon and Adafruit) are available on   this repository page: Electronic Bean Bag Repository on GitHub
+  * Component List & Links: The official Bill of Materials (BOM), individual pricing, and supplier links (including Amazon and Adafruit) are available on   this repository page: Electronic Bean Bag Repository on GitHub.

 ### Dependencies